MurMikeS/Cell_Mito_Analysis/README.md

   * If you have channel images with corresponding staining colors (e.g. DAPI is blue, or Neutrophil is magenta), please save them as `file_name + '_cX'`, where `X` represents the channel number.
 * Set the file path in the Main.py and then directly run it.Please review the parameter settings first.
 * All the figure results will be saved in the Results Folder.
-* If the channel of nuclei doesn't exist, please tick the box of Advanced Watershed Segmentation (i.e. set the parameter `advanced_seg` as `True`)
+* If the channel of nuclei doesn't exist, please tick the box of Advanced Watershed Segmentation (i.e. set the parameter `advanced_seg` as `True`).

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.